benitoss/UnAmiga/Cores/NES/README.md

 # NES (Nintendo Entertainment System)

-This is a port of NES to the Altera Cyclone IV board of UnAmiga.
+This is a port of NES to the Altera Cyclone IV board of UnAmiga from the [Multicore 2](https://gitlab.com/victor.trucco/Multicore) of Victor Trucco.

 **IMPORTANT:** This Core needs the SRAM addon from [Antonio Villena's store](https://www.antoniovillena.es/store/)